- Wet Filament: Prevention, Symptoms & Drying - July 18, 2024

 Not only the printing speed is crucial for the quality of your 3D print with PLA.
 It is also significantly influenced by how much plastic is extruded for the design of the outer wall, the filling and the individual layers.

-1. The outer wall:
+- The outer wall:

 The outer wall setting specifies how much plastic is extruded to form the outlines of the 3D model.
-Increasing the number of layers in the outer wall not only increases the thickness of the model but also the time it will take to complete the 3D print.
+Increasing the number of layers in the outer wall not only increases the thickness of the model but also the time it will take to complete the 3D print. - The height of the individual layers:

 The selected layer height greatly influences how quickly the 3D print is completed.
 The greater the layer height, the thicker each layer of the 3D model and the shorter the printing time.
-The layer height should always be adjusted to the required print resolution.
+The layer height should always be adjusted to the required print resolution. - The infill:

 The infill describes the inner structure of the 3D model.
 The infill pattern has only a small effect on the printing speed, while the infill density has a decisive influence on the printing times.
 If a higher infill density is selected, this will increase the strength of the 3D model, but will also result in longer printing time.